Systems Approach Meaning, Importance, Factors & Example

 What is Systems Approach?

-Systems approach is an approach in management which advocates that any business problem should be seen as system as a whole which is made up of an hierarchy of sub-systems.
+Systems approach is a management perspective which advocates that any business problem should be seen as system as a whole which is made up of an hierarchy of sub-systems.
 So rather than seeing the problem in parts it should be seen as whole.
 Systems approach can be applied to all the business domains like administration, insurance, banking, hospitality etc.

 Though it defines system as a whole but it keeps focus on the subsystems and components as well on their role in the entire system.
 It is linked closely to Systems Thinking.
 A defined system has a clear boundary and is separate from the environment.
 This makes it stand apart to look at the problem and its solution.
 Each subsystem contributes to making this system as a whole.